 And in it, you have to put in every curse word you say.

-I'll have David write.
+I'll have David write every outrage you say.

 Thank you, David.

-Listen, people like my vernacular, all right.
+Listen, people like my vernacular, all right?

 Are you hiring her?

-How many people you down to?
+How many people are you down to?

 First of all.